 If a child has lifelong or significant difficulties they may undergo an Education, Health and Care needs assessment, which is usually requested by the school but can be requested by a parent.
-This will occur where the complexity of need or a lack of clarity around the needs of the child are such that a multi-agency approach to assessing that need, to planning provision and identifying resources, is required.
+This

 The decision to make a referral for an Education, Health and Care Plan will be taken at a progress review.
 The application for Education, Health and Care Plans will combine information from a variety of sources including: